jamestaylr/systems-capstone/maxinet-docs/MAXINET.md

 # on the first machine (different tab): your controller

-> cd ~/pox/ && python2 pox.py forwarding.l2_learning
+> cd ~/pox/ && python2 pox.py --verbose forwarding.l2_learning

 This starts an OpenFlow controller